 9. Fertilize Your Lawn

 Fertilize your lawn properly, and you’ll have a lawn that’s lush, green and healthy year-round.
 Nitrogen is every lawn’s most important ingredient, but each type of grass demands different amounts of nitrogen, phosphorus and potassium for optimal growth and performance.
 Nitrogen helps plants produce new growth.
 Phosphorous promotes root growth, increases seed size, improves plant vitality and helps the plant develop buds and flowers.
 Potassium improves overall plant vigor.
-It’s important to follow proper fertilization schedules based on your grass type for the best lawn care in NJ.
+It’s important to follow proper fertilization schedules based on your grass type for the best lawn care.
 How often you fertilize will affect your lawn’s appearance and maintenance level.
 Since fertilizer stimulates root and plant growth, the more you fertilize, the more frequently you’ll need to mow the lawn.

 10. Invest in a Good Spreader